UMN-Kernel-Object/ukoos/doc/tutorials/first-day.md

 ## Setting Up

-Start with the [setting up guide](/getting-started/devcontainer.md) to download and setup the workspace and tools required.
-You will need VSCode and Docker, a devcontainer is provided in the git repository.
+Start by setting up a dev container for [Linux](/getting-started/linux.md), [MacOS](/getting-started/macos.md), [Windows](/getting-started/windows.md).
+You will need VSCode and Docker to use the provided devcontainer (in the git repo).

 ## Checkout out first day code